 19 If ye were of the world, the world would love his own…

-The point: anyone who’s part of the enemies camp, doesn’t have to be concerned about being attacked by the enemy.
+The point: anyone who’s part of the enemy’s camp doesn’t have to be concerned about being attacked by the enemy.
 AMEN?

 …but because ye are not of the world, but I have chosen you out of the world, therefore the world hateth you.

-Jesus told His disciples here, that because they are not of the world, the world would hate them.
+Jesus told His disciples here that because they are not of the world, the world would hate them.
 But just like He chose them, He has chosen us—making us disciples as well.
-[John 12:32] The bottom line is that every Christian, whether we like it or not— is engaged in war.
-And we have to realize that: if we walk in the ways of God, Satan is going to oppose our: lifestyle, our conversation, our character, and our conduct.
-He will do everything to frustrate, bring anxiety and confusion, to steal from us the Word of God.
-He will do everything to keep us from serving God by creating confusion and disharmony—working morning noon and night—24/7.
+[John 12:32] The bottom line is that every Christian, whether we know it or not – whether we like it or not— is engaged in war.
+And we have to realize that: if we walk in the ways of God, Satan is going to oppose our – lifestyle, our conversation, our character, and our conduct.
+He will do everything to frustrate, bring anxiety and confusion, and steal from us the Word of God.
+He will do everything to keep us from serving God by creating confusion and disharmony—working morning, noon, and night—24/7/365.
 Therefore, we must be ready for battle.
-There’s no ifs, and, or buts about it.
+There’s no ifs, ands, or buts about it.
 This is a daily war—around the clock.
-We must pray for protection while we sleep because, he can even torment and temp us while we’re sleeping.
-This war is perpetual throughout our lives here on earth as a Born Again Christian.
+We must pray for protection while we sleep because he can even torment and tempt us while we’re sleeping.
+This war is perpetual throughout our lives here on earth as a born-again Christian.

 So who is this Satan?
-Well as I mentioned earlier, he’s a fallen angel.
-First of all, Satan was created by Christ along with other beings, principalities, and powers in heaven and in earth.
-Let’s look at this in a passage of scripture: Colossians 1:15-17, now this is concerning Christ.
+Well, as I mentioned earlier, he’s a fallen angel.
+First of all, Satan was created by Christ along with other beings, principalities, and powers in heaven and on earth.
+Let’s look at this in a passage of scripture: Colossians 1:15-17.
+Now, this is concerning Christ.

 15 Who is the image of the invisible God, the firstborn of every creature: